karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 $$V_A-V_B=\int_{A}^{B}\vec{E} \cdot \vec{dr}, \\
 V_B-V_A=-\int_{A}^{B}\vec{E} \cdot \vec{dr}.$$

+The one below is not a shallow mathematical exercise in changing signs, but the way you will probably encounter potential differences in other literature.

 <img src="4-Electrostatic_Potential/potential_difference2.png" width="400" align="middle" style="display:block; margin: auto">

 Note that to get the notation that is traditionally used everywhere, we have to introduce $\vec{dl}$.
 While $\vec{dr}$ was our vector pointing from $A$ to $B$, $\vec{dl}$ will be an infinitely small distance (with direction) along an arbitrary path between $A$ and $B$.
 Writing the same equations with $\vec{dl}$ is the same only because electric fields are conservative fields, which does not mean that they vote for populists, but that the work being done is independent from the trajectory between the two points.
 In the interest of brevity, I will not rewrite the previous equations here again, but do not get confused if we use $\vec{dl}$ as the integration variable later.